 Successful industry partnerships: Rio Tinto

-We believe in partnering with industry partners and like-minded engineering and information technologies faculties around the world to form strategic collaborations.
+We believe in partnering with industry partners and like-minded engineering and computer science around the world to form strategic collaborations.
 In doing so, we aim to:

 To help maximise our collaborations, all international industry and university collaborations may be eligible for government funding support.
 These schemes are open to international participants.

 Successful industry partnerships: AB Mauri